Mollyyyyy/TipCalculator/README.md

 Submitted by: **Xinmeng Li*

-Time spent: **5** hours spent in total
+Time spent: **9** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [T] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [Yes] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [Yes] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
    * [ ] UI animations